-- Develop and evaluate therapeutic strategies for preventing and treating complications of HIV infection, particularly those complications unique to or prevalent in international settings. - Evaluate potential delayed or late effects of ART following short-term administration of prophylaxis regimens (e.g., for prevention of mother-to-child transmission [MTCT]), as well as during chronic treatment. - Develop standards and definitions to allow better comparisons of late complications across clinical trials (i.e., meta-analysis between studies, efficacy of interventions in clinical trials versus effectiveness in public health practice). - Support research on the pathogenesis and mechanisms of toxicity of drugs used to treat HIV disease. - Develop and test approaches to prevent or reverse potential metabolic abnormalities (e.g., changes in body composition, development of atherogenicity and endocrine disorders, and changes in bone and muscle structure) based on an understanding of the mechanisms by which ART and/or HIV disease may affect metabolic processes. - Integrate metabolic, endocrine, cardiovascular, neurologic, renal, and bone studies into ongoing and planned treatment trials which may provide an opportunity to answer important questions related to potential complications of ART. - Develop approaches to monitor and evaluate the effects of gender, race, age, pregnancy status, and type of exposure on complications of ART. - Evaluate the impact of nutritional deficiencies, impaired access to safe drinking water, regionally significant coinfections, and other population- and area-specific factors on complications of ART in developing countries. - Evaluate the impact of nutrition and nutritional interventions in undernourished populations or lactating mothers provided concurrently with ART on improved clinical outcomes. - Evaluate drug interactions with potential clinical significance for HIV-infected individuals, particularly the pharmacokinetics and pharmacodynamics between ARVs and drugs used to treat HIV-related comorbidities or medications used in the treatment of drug addiction and mental disorders; develop strategies to avoid or minimize the clinical impact of these interactions.
+- Develop and evaluate therapeutic strategies for preventing and treating complications of HIV infection. - Evaluate potential delayed or late effects of ART following short-term administration of prophylaxis regimens (e.g., for prevention of mother-to-child transmission [MTCT]), as well as during chronic treatment. - Develop standards and definitions to allow better comparisons of late complications across clinical trials (i.e., meta-analysis between studies, efficacy of interventions in clinical trials versus effectiveness in public health practice). - Support research on the pathogenesis and mechanisms of toxicity of drugs used to treat HIV disease. - Develop and test approaches to prevent or reverse potential metabolic abnormalities (e.g., changes in body composition, development of atherogenicity and endocrine disorders, and changes in bone and muscle structure) based on an understanding of the mechanisms by which ART and/or HIV disease may affect metabolic processes. - Integrate metabolic, endocrine, cardiovascular, neurologic, renal, and bone studies into ongoing and planned clinical studies that may provide an opportunity to answer important questions related to potential complications of ART. - Study the effects of gender, race, age, pregnancy status, and type of exposure on complications of ART. - Evaluate the impact of nutritional deficiencies, impaired access to safe drinking water, regionally significant coinfections, and other population- and area-specific factors on complications of ART in developing countries.